pytorch/torchchat/README.md

 |[tinyllamas/stories110M](https://huggingface.co/karpathy/tinyllamas/tree/main)|✅|Toy model for `generate`.
 Alias to `stories110M`.|
 |[openlm-research/open_llama_7b](https://huggingface.co/openlm-research/open_llama_7b)|✅|Best for `generate`.
 Alias to `open-llama`.|

-Torchchat also supports loading of many models in the GGUF format.
+torchchat also supports loading of many models in the GGUF format.
 See the [documentation on GGUF](docs/GGUF.md) to learn how to use GGUF files.

 While we describe how to use torchchat using the popular llama3 model, you can perform the example commands with any of these models.